danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

 We put it in the constructor of `AdminView` because we want to re-use this date format in all our models including `Topics` which already inherits from `AdminView`

-You should also note that we can define flask admin variables as class variables like we did for the first four customizations or as instance variables like we're doing  with `self.column_type_formatters`. so if you don't need it in the constructor `column_type_formatters` is just fine
+You should also note that we can define flask admin variables as class variables like we did for the first four customizations or as instance variables like we're doing  with `self.column_type_formatters`. so if you want other models to inherit a customization you can create the property as an instance variable.

 `column_formatters` expects a dictionary of Object types as the key and the corresponding display value we want as the value

-`typefmt.BASE_FORMATTERS` provides sane defaults for the various types of field formatters our model should have this list includes formatters for `lists`, `dicts`, `bools` and other python data types.
+`typefmt.BASE_FORMATTERS` provides sane default formats for the various types of fields our model has.
+This list includes formatters for `lists`, `dicts`, `bools` and other python data types.

-We simply updated the dictionary with our own custom format for datetime objects and left the rest to flask admin
+We simply updated the dictionary with our own custom format for datetime objects and left the rest to flask admin to handle.

 To accomplish the last improvement, We have to make use of a feature in SQLAlchemy called [hybrid_property](http://docs.sqlalchemy.org/en/latest/orm/extensions/hybrid.html)

 A `hybrid_property` can be thought of as a computable column.
-At the database layer the column doesn't exist but we can use it ***almost*** like we use other columns in our model.
+At the database layer, the column doesn't exist but we can use it ***almost*** like any other field in our model.

 Let's modify the `Topics` model in the **models.py** file